Alistair Roberts has rightly observed that power which cannot assert itself, or directly challenge a contesting power, is merely second hand.

 We profess to long for a return to the God-given authority structure of creation, forgetting that if the internet were conformed to that authority structure, virtually none of us would be permitted to teach or exercise authority in the way we want, but would work quietly, submitted to our elders.

-Am I against iron sharpening iron?
-No.
+Are we against iron sharpening iron?
+God forbid.

-Am I against men struggling together?
-No.
+Are we against men struggling together?
+God forbid!